Green Growth

 FAO supports coherent and sustainable policy approaches for sustainable green production.

-- Drivers for Green Growth.
-Sustainable and resilient food, land, and water systems that deliver diverse, healthy, safe, sufficient, and affordable food, and ensure improved livelihoods and greater access to natural resources and sustainability of essential ecosystem services are among the key drivers for Green Growth.
+They deliver diverse, healthy, safe, sufficient, and affordable food, and ensure improved livelihoods and greater access to natural resources and sustainability of essential ecosystem services.
 In recent decades, land-use changes – from urbanization, deforestation and unsustainable agricultural and water management practices - contributed to land, soil, and water degradation, loss of arable land, and rapid depletion of water resources.
 FAO encourages countries to adopt sustainable land, soil and water management to produce more with less – including decent yields, increased soil carbon sequestration, and reducing negative environmental impacts – to work towards a sustainable future for the planet and its people.

-- Circular green economy.
-FAO’s circular green economy approach maintains the value of products, materials, and recovery of essential resources.
 FAO provides countries with technical support to return natural resources to the product cycle at the end of their use.
-For instance, non-conventional water (NCW) – such as low-quality water – can play an essential role to mitigate the local water scarcity and climate change by implementing an integrated One Water One Health/Resource Recovery.
+For instance, non-conventional water (NCW) – such as low-quality water – can play an essential role in mitigating local water scarcity and climate change by implementing an integrated One Water One Health/Resource Recovery.
 This helps to recover essential crop nutrients such as N and P while capturing the GHG methane during wastewater treatment and removing pathogens and pollutants.
 Through the Green Cities initiative, FAO and its partners work to identify the linkages between urban and peri-urban areas to spur innovation under the water-food-energy nexus.

 Responsible governance of land and water relies on processes that articulate the interests of citizens, mediate their differences, and ensure that their land and water rights and duties are exercised with transparency and equity, in line with the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests (VGGT) endorsed by the Committee on World Food Security (CFS) in 2012.
 Water Tenure has also gained wider recognition for addressing governance in relation to access to water resources.